It All Begins With Your Decision To Be The Star In The Crowd

 Industries

-This template is popular in jobs like design, advertising, IT, entertainment, and art, where being creative and unique is super important.
+This template is popular in jobs like design, advertising, IT, entertainment, and art, where creativity and uniqueness are essential.
 It’s also great for fashion and publishing jobs, where how things look makes a big difference.

 CVJury App Creative CV Template Examples